AbhijitKhatua/cerebrum/content/Javascript/Strings/String Methods.md

 You can also use the `includes()` method to check for a substring starting at a specific index in the string by providing a second parameter:

-- **The  [[slice()]] Method**: This method extracts a portion of a string and returns a new string, without modifying the original string.
+- **The  [[Javascript/Strings/slice()]] Method**: This method extracts a portion of a string and returns a new string, without modifying the original string.
 It takes two parameters: the starting index and the optional ending index.

 - **The [[toUpperCase() & toLoweCase()]] Method**: